troyGH/SocialHub/README.md

 # CS174_Project

 TO DO: <br />
-1. Implement comments to show up. <br />
-2. Implement comment form to show up for profile.php <br />
+1 Implement comment form to show up for profile.php <br />
-3. Implement submitting comments to other people. <br />
+2. Implement submitting comments to other people. <br />
-4. Implement Search for friends by name, must add search bar on navigation for all pages. <br />
+3. Implement Search for friends by name, must add search bar on navigation for all pages. <br />
-5. Check if user is already friends, if so, no need for "Add Friend" button on profile.php <br />
+4. Check if user is already friends, if so, no need for "Add Friend" button on profile.php <br />
-6. Generate fake data for database & export for .sql dump <br />
+5. Generate fake data for database & export for .sql dump <br />

-**Yu-Kai: 5 <br />
+**Yu-Kai: 4 <br />
-**Troy: 2 <br />
+**Troy: 1 <br />